ESA-eodashboards/eodashboard-narratives/science-hub-team-4-story.md

 ## Conclusions
-Looking at each class, water and dry snow are identified with very high precision, while wet snow performs fairly well but becomes less consistent after longer training.
+Water and dry snow are identified with very high accuracy, while wet snow detection performs fairly well but becomes less consistent after longer training.
 Bare ground remains the most difficult to detect, likely because its radar signal overlaps with that of wet snow or because there weren’t enough training examples.

 Overall, the results show that Sentinel-1 radar data is excellent for spotting water and snow-covered areas but less reliable for distinguishing wet snow from bare ground.
 The current setup, combining the CROMA encoder with a UPerNet decoder, already performs strongly.
 Future improvements could come from adding time-series data, integrating extra context such as elevation or temperature, and using better class balancing to help the model learn from underrepresented surfaces.